silentorb/marloth-story/books/fairytale/part5.md

 "Yes, yes.
 You get a pat on the back for that.
 But breaking her will not accomplish anything by itself.
 Someone is helping her.
-Someone with considerable powers.
+Someone with considerable power.
 Neither you nor I nor anybody else is going to make much progress toward acquiring Adelle until that help is undermined.
 And the best way to do that is to give her and that band of heroes something they are presently lacking.
 Something that, once they possess, will be